PhotonVision/photonvision/docs/source/docs/quick-start/quick-configure.md

 In order for photonvision to connect to the roborio it needs to know your team number.

-### Network Hostname

-Rename each device from the default "Photonvision" to a unique hostname (e.g., "Photon-OrangePi-Left" or "Photon-RPi5-Back").
-This helps differentiate multiple coprocessors on your network, making it easier to manage them.

 ## Pipeline Settings

 ### Apriltag

-When using an Orange pi 5 with an OV9281 teams will usually change the following settings.
+When using an Orange pi 5 with an arducam OV9281 teams will usually change the following settings.

 - Resolution:
   - 1280x800